LuckyJimJD/CivilProcedure/_outlines/Joinder.md

 > >
 > > (4) whether the plaintiff would have an adequate remedy if the action were dismissed for nonjoinder.

 The primary reason that joinder would not be feasible is where the party to be joined is not within the reach of the court's personal jurisdiction, or where the claim to be asserted against that party is not within the court's subject matter jurisdiction.
 Another reason that sometimes arises is sovereign immunity.
 See, e.g., [_Dine Citizens Against Ruining our Environment v.
 Bureau of Indian Affairs_](https://scholar.google.com/scholar_case?case=2017644198425024634), (9th Cir.
-2019) (dismissing case where Navajo Nation had an interest making it a party required to be joined under Rule 19(a), but where joinder was not feasible because of tribal sovereign immunity)
+2019) (dismissing case where Navajo Nation had an interest making it a party required to be joined under Rule 19(a), but where joinder was not feasible because of tribal sovereign immunity).

 #### Camacho v.
 Major League Baseball (S.D.
 Cal.
 2013)

+##### Facts & Procedural History

+- The plaintiffs, a baseball player (Pesqueira) and his agent (Gonzalez Camacho), alleged that Major League Baseball (MLB) had conspired with the Mexican Baseball League to prevent the player from signing with an MLB team.
+	- MLB allegedly told Gonzalez Camacho that Pesqueira was ineligible because he was contractually bound to a Mexican League team, Diablos Rojos del México (Mexico City Red Devils).
+	- Pesqueira denied signing the contract with Diabolos Rojos.
+- The suit asserted claims against MLB for for tortious intereference with economic relations and unfair business practices.
+	- The relief sought included "a declaration of the Court ordering that Pesqueira is free to train, to contract … and/or play with any team in the major or minor leagues in the United States, and is not beholden in any way to the Association of Professional Baseball Teams of the Mexican Leagues and the Red Devils of Mexico"

+##### Issue

+- Whether the suit should be dismissed for failure to join parties required to be joined under Rule 19, i.e. the Mexican League and Diablos Rojos.

+##### Holding & Analysis

+- The Mexican League & Diablos Rojos were parties required to be joined if feasible, under Rule 19.
+	- An essential issue in the case was the validity of the purported contract between Pesquiera and Diablos Rojos.
+		- The validity of that contract was relevant to MLB's liability (because if the contract was valid, then MLB's conduct was neither tortious nor an unfair business practice).
+		- As part of the relief sought, the plaintiffs were asking the court to declare the contract invalid.
+	- The Meixcan League and Diablos Rojos had an interest in the contract, and a declaration that the contract was invalid would impair their interest.
+	- There was also a risk of "multiple, or otherwise inconsistent obligations" if the Mexican League and Diablos Rojos were not bound by any judgment in the case.
+		- Diablos Rojos might bring their own suit (in the US or Mexico) to enforce the team's interest in the contract.
+Because
+		- A judgment in the Gonzalez Camacho suit would not be binding on Diablos Rojos, and thus neither claim nor issue preclusion would apply against the team in a subsequent suit, if they were not a party to that suit.
+		- If a court in a subsequent suit held that the contract was valid and enforceable, "That would produce inconsistent obligations for all of the parties in this action in addition to the Red Devils because operating under one court's determination would then necessarily cause the parties to breach another court's determination regarding the same issue, i.e., the validity of the Red Devils contracts."
+- Joinder of the Mexican League & Diablos Rojos was not feasible.
+	- The MLB argued that the court could not exercise personal jurisdiction over the Mexican League and Diablos Rojos and that their joinder as defendants would deprive the court of subject matter jurisdiction.
+	- Because the plaintiffs did not contest this issue, the court did not analyze the jurisdictional issues but simply accepted MLB's position.
+- Absent joinder of the Mexican League & Diablos Rojos, the case could not proceed & must be dismissed
+	- Any judicial determination regarding the validity of the contract would affect the interests of the Mexican League and Diablos Rojos.
+	- The court did not analyze the options under Rule 19(b)(2) for lessenening or avoiding prejudice to the absent party.
+But under the facts of the case, it is unlikely any of those measures would have sufficed.

 ## Interpleader

 ### Rule Interpleader: FRCP Rule 22

 > (a) Grounds.
+>
 > > (1) By a Plaintiff.
 Persons with claims that may expose a plaintiff to double or multiple liability may be joined as defendants and required to interplead.
 Joinder for interpleader is proper even though:
 > >
 > > > (A) the claims of the several claimants, or the titles on which their claims depend, lack a common origin or are adverse and independent rather than identical; or
 > > >
 > > > (B) the plaintiff denies liability in whole or in part to any or all of the claimants.
-> > >
+> >
 > > (2) By a Defendant.
 A defendant exposed to similar liability may seek interpleader through a crossclaim or counterclaim.

 ### Statutory Interpleader: 28 U.S.C. § 1335